Need advice on how to pack the most into a small amount of time.

 Treviso is prettier than Verona, and Venice is a must if you've never been there, but since you have a week only, spend some more days in the Rome-Florence area, and like Mell said, go to Milan for 1 day, no more- is is chaotic, dirty, not particularly beautiful (apart from some hidden areas).
 Just good for partying shopping and aperitivos!
 Believe me!!!

-Reply to this P.S. and book your hotel in Milan in advance - they are extremely expensive and always booked!
+P.S. and book your hotel in Milan in advance - they are extremely expensive and always booked!

 I can advise you on that too if you need!

-Reply to this Amy,
+CIAO Reply to this

 My first trip to Italy was 10 days from Rome to Milan so it wasn't much longer and I got a lot in.
 I have a "Italy Tips" guide that I put together and can email you if you'd like with more specifics on where to stay, eat, what to bring, traveling around Italy, etc. but basically, what we did last time was a couple of days in Rome (pre-book appointments for the Vatican and Borghese Museum, and go to the Colisseum), then took the train to Florence (if you have time stop for a few hours in Orvieto), spend 2 days there - you can make day trips by train to other parts of Tuscany and also go to the Gucci outlet, 1 day in Cinque Terre, and 1 day in Milan (Milan is like New York so to me, I didn't need a lot of time to check it out).
 You won't be able to do Venice in this trip easily but it will give you a good flavor of Italy while giving you a desire to come back for more!
 My first trip to Italy included a train ride from Milan to Zurich (through the Alps) and flying out of Zurich.
 We packed a lot in 10 days. 😊 You'll be tired but it'll be worth it.
+Reply to this

-Reply to this Instead of going to Milan which is a big disappointment ( I am Italian too) if you have the time why don't you go to the nearby lake Como ?
+Instead of going to Milan which is a big disappointment ( I am Italian too) if you have the time why don't you go to the nearby lake Como ?
+Reply to this

-Reply to this Amy, Venice is magical!
+Amy, Venice is magical!
 It is a must see over and above all else.
 Milan for shopping but I preferred to spend time getting lost in venice.
 It truly is amazing.
 We had planned to stay for 3 days and extended it to 4.
 We were there for Christmas and to experience mass in St Marks was unbelievable.
 We spent NYE in Genoa and wish we had more time there.
 Florence was a huge disapointment but we stayed close to the train station and I would never do that again.
 David was MAGNIFICENT!!!
 Siena was a very quaint and beautiful town, a nice day trip from Florence.
 I did not make it to Rome, but I am planning to go back very soon.

 Do your research and create your own list of must sees......then scratch a few off. being rushed to cram in a lot will make for a not so enjoyable time.
 My friend & I had a lot of fun in the local cafes and wine bars just watching how the Italians lived, and even making a few friends along the way.